16 Beautiful Flowers to Inspire Your Dream Garden

 Beautiful Blanket Flowers

-“This image of a blanket flower was taken at the Inniswood Metro Gardens in the city of Westerville, Ohio, where I’m always on the lookout for different hummingbirds, as well as butterflies and other insects.
+“This image of a blanket flower was taken at the Inniswood Metro Gardens in the city of Westerville, Ohio, where I’m always on the lookout for hummingbirds, as well as butterflies and other insects.
 The colors of this bloom really set it apart, and I had to take a lasting image.
 I hung this photo on my wall, and to this day I still enjoy looking at it,” says Richard Schnuerer.
 We found 16 long-blooming flowers for attracting butterflies and hummingbirds.

 Indian Paintbrushes and Bluebonnets

 “Driving on Highway 81 outside of Duncan, Oklahoma, my wife and I passed wildflowers growing in the median.
 I parked on the side of the highway, walked over to the median and got down on my knees to take pictures of the Indian paintbrushes and bluebonnets,” says Ted Belling.
-Check out the best national parks to visit for spring wildflowers.
+Check out the best national parks for spring wildflowers.

 Night-Blooming Giant Cactus